ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkCmdUpdateBuffer.md

 </tbody>
 </table>

-The source data is copied from the user pointer to the command buffer when the command is called.
+The source data is copied from `pData` to the command buffer when the command is called.

 `vkCmdUpdateBuffer` is only allowed outside of a render pass.
 This command is treated as a “transfer” operation for the purposes of